 Capital assets include items you buy to use in your business such as equipment, machinery, and cars or vans for business purposes.
 You can deduct part or in some cases all of the value of these items from your profits before paying tax.

-For instance, if you’re starting a new contracting company, you can claim for the purchase price of a new computer or server for use in your business.
+For instance, if you’re starting a new contracting company, you can claim the purchase price of a new computer or server for use in your business.

-If you already owned the computer before starting your company or received it as a gift, you can claim for the market value of the item (what you’d expect to get if you sold it).
+If you already owned the computer before starting your company or received it as a gift, you can claim the market value of the item (what you’d expect to get if you sold it).

 Other types of capital expenditure may also qualify for tax relief under one of HMRC’s capital allowance schemes.